chikin030611/Live2DCSharpSDK/README.md

 1. Some models may not open the mouth wide enough when speaking. `weight` can be configured to adjust the mouth movement in `LAppModel.cs:423`.
 2. The mouth movement of the model is delayed the first time the audio is played.
 However, the mouth movement is in sync with the audio afterwards.
+3. **Live2DCSharpSDK.Avalonia** is the only project that can be started and used on my computer.
+For **Live2DCSharpSDK.OpenTK**, the app crashes when launched.
+For **Live2DCSharpSDK.WPF**, only black screen is shown.

 ## Recommended Extension for Visual Studio